julyw139/boxmobile/README.md

 # boxmobile
-Intro to Electrical Engineering final project two-wheeled car
+Boxmobile is a two-wheeled car developed as the final project of the Intro to Electrical Engineering class at Forest Hills High School .